Last Updated on February 10, 2024 by Louise Carter

-We have many complicated, interconnected mechanisms regulating our sleeping and waking processes developed over thousands of years to ensure good results.
-Our natural wake-up process begins over an hour before we open our eyes.
+We have many complicated, interconnected mechanisms regulating our sleeping and waking processes developed over thousands of years to ensure favorable results.

 Benefits of Waking Up Without an Alarm Clock

 When it occurs naturally, waking up from restful sleep is complex.
-Our bodies respond to the amount of light present, hormones, proteins, and biological rhythms.
+Our bodies respond to the amount of light present, hormones, and biological rhythms.

-Unlike the alarms on our phones and clocks, this genetic alarm clock is gentle, waking us up over an hour or so.
+Unlike the alarms on our phones and clocks, this genetic alarm clock is gentle, waking us up over an hour.

 Completed Wake Cycle

-However, waking up naturally ensures that you emerge from sleep at the finishing point of the cycle.
+However, waking up naturally ensures you emerge from sleep at the finishing point of the cycle.
 No interruptions will mean better rest and regeneration, both physically and mentally.

-- Mentally alert
+- Mentally alert.

-- In a good mood for the day ahead
+- In a good mood for the day ahead.

 This can make it easier to deal with the rigors and stresses of the day.
-Of course, minimizing stress benefits your mental and physical health.

-Negative Effects of Alarm Clocks
+Adverse Effects of Alarm Clocks

 Interrupted Sleep Cycle

-- Interrupt your sleep cycle
+- Interrupt the sleep cycle.

-- Cause stress
+- Cause stress.

-- Cut short often necessary sleep
+- Cut short sleep.

 This can leave you agitated and groggy, making it hard to get through the day in a good mood.

-Negative Health Effects
+Adverse Health Effects

-The study found that waking naturally doesn’t cause a significant rise in blood pressure and heart rate compared to waking up with an alarm clock.
+The study found that waking up naturally doesn’t significantly raise our blood pressure and heart rate compared to waking up with an alarm clock.

-For example, changing your alarm sound to something melodic and soothing may allow you to wake more gently, especially when paired with a light source.
+For example, changing the alarm sound to something melodic and soothing may allow you to awaken more gently, especially when paired with a light source.

 How to Wake Up Without an Alarm Clock

-- When you wake up
+- When you wake up.

-- When you have the most energy
+- When you have the most energy.

 The fastest way to wake up earlier, without an alarm clock, is to sleep earlier.
-This is easier said than done, of course, especially if you are a person who feels most energetic late at night.
-Nonetheless, the following steps can help.
+This is easier said than done, especially if you feel most energetic late at night.

-Transition With Gentler Alarm Clocks
+Gentler Alarm Clocks

 With responsibilities to consider, it’s unlikely that you can stop using your alarm immediately.